History of Sikhism: State oppression

 and young children were pierced with spears before their mother’s eyes.
 To keep their morale high, the Sikhs developed their own high-sounding terminologies and slogans: For example.
 Tree leaves boiled for food were called ‘green dish’; the parched chickpeas were called ‘almonds’; the Babul tree was a ‘rose’; a blind man was a ‘brave man’, getting on the back of a buffalo was ‘riding an elephant’.

 The army pursued the Sikhs hiding near the hills and forced them to cross the rivers and seek safety in the Malwa tract.
 When Kapur Singh reached Patiala he met Maharaja Baba Ala Singh who then took Amrit and Kapur Singh helped him increase the boundaries of his state.
 In 1736 the Khalsa attacked Sirhind, where the two younger sons of Guru Gobind Singh were killed.
 The Khalsa took over the city, the took over the treasury and they established the Gurdwaras at the historical places and withdrew.

-While near Amritsar the government of Lahore sent troops to attack the Sikhs.
-Kapur Singh entrusted the treasury to Jassa Singh Ahluwalia, while having sufficient amount of Sikhs with him to keep the army engaged.
-When Jassa Singh was reached a considerable distance the Khalsa safely retreated to Tarn Taran Sahib.
-Kapur Singh sent messages to the Tauna Dal asking them to help them in the fight.
-After a day of fighting Kapur Singh from the trenches dug by the Khalsa surprisingly attacked the commanding posts killing three generals alongside many Mughal officers.
-The Mughal army thus retreated to Lahore.
+Near Amritsar, the Lahore government sent troops to attack the Sikhs.
+Kapur Singh entrusted the treasury to Jassa Singh Ahluwalia and engaged the enemy, allowing Jassa Singh to lead a safe retreat to Tarn Taran Sahib.
+Kapur Singh requested reinforcements from the Tauna Dal.
+After a day of fighting, he launched a surprise attack from trenches, killing three generals and many Mughal officers, forcing the Mughal army to retreat to Lahore.

 Zakaria Khan called his advisers to plan another strategy to deal with the Sikhs.
 It was suggested that the Sikhs should not be allowed to visit the Amrit Sarovar, which was believed to be the fountain of their lives and source of their strength.
 Strong contingents were posted around the city and all entries to Harmandir Sahib were checked.
 The Sikhs, however, risking their lives, continued to pay their respects to the holy place and take a dip in the Sarovar (sacred pool) in the dark of the night.
 When Kapur Singh went to Amritsar he had a fight with Qadi Abdul Rehman.
 He had declared that Sikhs the so-called lions, would not dare to come to Amritsar and face him.
 In the ensuing fight Abdul Rehman was killed.
 When his son tried to save him, he too died.
 In 1738 Bhai Mani Singh was executed.